 Tip: Take time to review your power meter data after every session.

 If you're going to shell out money for a power meter, make full use of your investment by conducting a performance review after every training session.
 Make sure you record your power output data regularly so you can get a better idea of your progress.
 Set realistic targets for yourself based on the empirical data and try to conquer them!

 Your training needs should dictate the type of power meter that you buy.
 There are four major types of cycling power meters on the market right now, and each one differs depending on the method it uses to measure the power output:

-Note: some newer cycling power meters measure power through handlebar-mounted units, that senses the cyclist's opposing forces, rather than the traditional method, that is to use a strain gauges to measure power.
+Note: some newer cycling power meters measure power through handlebar-mounted units, that sense the cyclist's opposing forces, rather than the traditional method, that is to use strain gauges to measure power.

 Why Using a Bicycling Power Meter